Software Tools for Data Analysis

 name(argument)

-Here, the argument is passed as input to the function:
+Here, the argument is input to the function:

 cos(pi)